 When enrolling in the VA health care system, each veteran is assigned to a priority group.
 VA uses priority groups to balance demand for VA health care enrollment with resources.
 Due to your disability status, you will be eligible to enroll in Healthcare Priority Group 1, with no co-payments required.

 Your medical benefits package

-Eligibility for up to $64,960: VA may approve a grant of not more than 50 percent of the cost of building, buying, or adapting existing homes or paying to reduce indebtedness on a currently owned home that is being adapted, up to a maximum of $64,960.
-In certain instances, the full grant amount may be applied toward remodeling costs.
+VA may approve a grant of not more than 50 percent of the cost of building, buying or adapting existing homes or paying to reduce indebtedness on a currently owned home that is being adapted, up to a maximum of $64,960.
+In certain instances, the full grant amount may be applied toward remodeling cost.

-Eligibility for up to $12,992: VA may approve a benefit amount up to a maximum of $12,992, for the cost of necessary adaptations to a service member’s or veteran’s residence or to help him/her acquire a residence already adapted with special features for his/her disability, to purchase and adapt a home, or for adaptations to a family member’s home in which they will reside.
+VA may approve a benefit amount up to a maximum of $12,992, for the cost of necessary adaptations to a service member’s or veteran’s residence or to help him/her acquire a residence already adapted with special features for his/her disability, to purchase and adapt a home or for adaptations to a family member’s home in which they will reside.